SharkSnack/shiren-4/content/system/gameplay-basics.md

 Night:

-- Direct attacks only deal 1 damage to night monsters, so use [Necklace Moves](/system/necklace-moves) to defeat them.
+- Direct attacks only deal 1 damage to night monsters, so use [Necklace Abilities](/system/necklace-abilities) to defeat them.
-    - Up to 8 moves can be assigned.
+    - Up to 8 abilities can be assigned.
 (Talk to the Librarian in Boronga Village to edit)
-    - Once a move is used, it can't be used again until you change floors.
+    - Once an ability is used, it can't be used again until you change floors.
     - Special effects from items like staves and scrolls are effective.
     - Fixed damage attacks like Dragon Grass also only deal 1 damage.
         - However, Empathetic status is effective.